secretGeek/ok-bash/README.md

     . ~/path/to/ok-bash/ok.sh prompt "% " prompt_default

-The example from the beginning of this README will look like the following (the `$` is bash' prompt, and the `%` is ok's prompt; we just changed the prompt, remember?):
+The example from the beginning of this README will look like the following (the `$` is bash' prompt, and the `%` is ok's prompt now; we just changed the prompt, remember?):

     $ ok
     1. ./build.sh            # builds the project